 Once Passport is installed, and keys have been generated, it functions the same as Sanctum in providing a middleware to authenticate requests.

-To Learn more about Laravel Passport, check out the complete documentation.
+To learn more about Laravel Passport, check out the complete documentation.

 Which Option Should You Choose?

 In my personal opinion, if you are going to be building an application from scratch, the best choice would be Laravel Breeze.
 Simply install it, publish all files, and hack away on your next application.
+It's great for small and medium projects, is fully customizable while providing a solid starting point for login and registration flows, and even helps you handle password resets!

 Furthermore, if you will be extending an existing application but want to make use of the "Laravel Way", then Laravel Fortify is for you!
 Install the package and refactor each feature to use the new methods provided.
+Laravel Fortify only ships with backend authentication logic, so you'll have complete UI control.
+It also supports login, registration, password resets, and even 2FA.
+It's a great choice if you already have a custom front end or are building a backend for a mobile app.

 Additionally, if you want to build a quick MVP but do not care too much about how it looks, I would go with Jetstream and refactor after the initial MVP phase.
+It's more opinionated than your other options but it's quick to get something useful done.
+It even has team management as an option.

-However, in most cases.
-Laravel Breeze is the easiest and simplest to work with without locking you in to any hidden pieces of code or methodologies.
+However, in most cases, Laravel Breeze is the easiest and simplest to work with without locking you into any hidden pieces of code or methodologies.